osisoft/OCS-Docs/Content_Portal/Documentation/community/community-roles.md

 <a id="opIdRoles_List instanced Roles for a Community"></a>

-Get Community Roles associated with a specific Community.
+Gets community roles associated with a specific community.

 ### Request
 ```text